Ayush1146/Mini_Project/1_Requirements/README.md

 ## Research

-### Automated Resistor Characteristics Generator features and benefits
+### Resistor Characteristics Generator features and benefits
 The main aim of this application is to simplify the process of calculating different characteristics of a Resistor.
 This can work for 4 Band, 5 Band and 6 Band color coded resistors.